pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Use Case
 - user starts a typing test in normal mode
 ### Primary Actor(s)
+- any type of user
+- firebase
 ### Preconditions
+-user is logged in and authenticated
+-user has an internet connection
 ### Basic Flow
+1. after the user has logged in, a dashboard will be displayed
+2. user clicks on normal typing mode
+3. user will be able to adjust the typing test (TBD), and the duration of the typing test.
+4. once the user is ready, they press the start button
+5. the test will begin with adjustments the user made in step 3
+6. the users stats from the test will be uploaded to the firebase db
 ### Alternative Flow
+2a) the dashboard will be designed in stage 2

 ---